 Where should I park?

-Campus gates are open on both Peoria and 35th Ave for our Sunday morning worship service.
+Campus gates are open on both Peoria and 35th Ave.

 What time should I be there?

-Sunday school begins at 9 a.m. and Worship begins at 10:30 a.m.
-We have a large campus, so if you are dropping kids off, give yourself another 10 minutes prior to the start times.
+Equip Classes begin at 9:15 a.m. and Gathered Worship begins at 10:30 a.m.
+We have a large campus, so if you're dropping off kids give yourself a good 10-minute buffer.

-You can pick your child up in the lower level of the Education Center as soon as the service is over.
+- Children in K-3rd grades stay for the first part of our worship service.
+This exposes our children to corporate worship at an early age.
+The kindergarten through 3rd graders are escorted from the lobby of the Worship Center to the Education Center after they are dismissed from the worship service following the pastoral prayer.
+You can pick your child up in Education Center as soon as the service is over.
 You are also welcome to keep your child with you during the entire service.

 What should I wear?